apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/project_setup.md

 ## Installing necessary libraries {#install-libraries}

 Now that we have a project set up, we can install npm modules into the project.
-Let's install libraries that will help us easily download and process websites' HTML.
+Let's install libraries that will help us with downloading and processing websites' HTML.
 In the project directory, run the following command, which will install two libraries into your project. **got-scraping** and Cheerio.

 ```shell
 npm install got-scraping cheerio